 Types Of Pests We Look For

-When you hire Katy Pest Control Gold Coast, we are going to come out to your house to examine it for the potential of existing pests.
+When you hire our building and pest inspections services, we are going to come out to your house to examine it for the potential of existing pests.
 Our pest inspectors will be looking for a multitude of different problems including mosquitoes, fleas, rodents, wasps, spiders and of course cockroaches.
 We will also do a thorough search for termites which can get into not only the walls of your home but also into the foundation.
 If they are not addressed quickly, you could end up with a very costly situation which may even prevent the sale of your home.

 Pre-purchase Property Inspections